M66B/FairEmail/FAQ.md

 Please [see here](https://github.com/leolin310148/ShortcutBadger#supported-launchers)
 for a list of launchers which can show the number of unread messages.

+Note that Nova Launcher requires Tesla Unread, which is [not supported anymore](https://forum.xda-developers.com/android/general/bad-news-tesla-unread-devoloper-t3920415).

 Note that the notification setting *Show launcher icon with number of new messages* needs to be enabled (default enabled).

 Only *new* unread messages in folders set to show new message notifications will be counted,